odCat/gtypist/lessons/ktdvorak_abcd.typ

 D:Heathcliff Huxtable was played by the inexorable Bill Cosby.
  :An inexhaustible supply of benzedrine merely exacerbated his disturbances.
  :Bruce Boxleitner explained to the extraterrestrial why Babylon Five was built.
- :The ambidextrous exhibitor was exhausted by the time he loaded the boxcar with hobbyhorses.
+ :The ambidextrous exhibitor was exhausted by the time he loaded the boxcar with *:LESSON29_D3
-*:LESSON29_D3
 I:(3)
-D:Drop those xeroxes off in the mailbox; I'll get them in the bibliography in five days maximum.
- :Mr. Balboa is pretty flexible with the textbook; it's probably excusable to fall a bit behind.
- :Why Mr. Baxter went from Bordeaux to the tableaux exhibit in Luxembourg by taxicab is inexplicable.
- :Becky found the Bronx pretty obnoxious; though there was that Caribbean restaurant that truly excelled.
+D:Drop those xeroxes off in the mailbox; I'll get them in the bibliography in :Mr. Balboa is pretty flexible with the textbook; it's probably excusable to :Why Mr. Baxter went from Bordeaux to the tableaux exhibit in Luxembourg by :Becky found the Bronx pretty obnoxious; though there was that Caribbean *:LESSON29_D4
-*:LESSON29_D4
 I:(4)
-D:The executives at NBC, CBS, and ABC all found it inexcusable that the BBC was so inflexible and xenophobic.
+D:The executives at NBC, CBS, and ABC all found it inexcusable that the BBC was G:E_LESSON29
-G:E_LESSON29